HardCoreCodin/SlimApp/README.md

 # SlimApp

 A minimalist platform-agnostic app layer for desktop apps written in plain C.<br>
+A bare-bone app executable on Windows weights 18 KB(!)
 Can be complied in either C or C++ (only uses the subset of C that C++ also supports).<br>

-Available as either a single header file or a directory of headers (a "unity build" setup).
+Available as either a single header file, or a directory of headers (a "unity build" setup).

 Architecture: <br>
 -